 This also means that if the British contact centre becomes overwhelmed, it can push English-language calls back to the US to relieve that pressure, whilst you have a solid foundation if you choose to do some work in Poland, for example, too.

 Do you agree with our recommendations?
 Are there any other operational models that you know of that allow contact centres to provide multilingual support?

-If so, please leave a response, along with anything else that you may wish to add, in the comments section below.
+If so, please leave a response, along with anything else that you may wish to add, in an email to Call Centre Helper.